survivejs/react-book/manuscript/17_troubleshooting.md

 2. Resolve the conflict by settling to a version that satisfies the peer dependency.
 In this case, we could pin `eslint` to version `0.23` (`"eslint": "0.23"`), and everyone should be happy.
 3. Fork the package, fix the version range, and point at your custom version.
 In this case, you would have a `"<package>": "<github user>/<project>#<reference>"` kind of declaration for your dependencies.

-T> Note that peer dependencies will be dealt with differently starting with npm 3.
-After that, it's up to the package consumer (i.e., you) to deal with it.
+T> Note that peer dependencies are dealt with differently starting from npm 3.
+After that version, it's up to the package consumer (i.e., you) to deal with it.
 This particular error will go away.

 ## Warning: setState(...): Cannot update during an existing state transition